lsst-sqre/sqr-034/index.rst

 ----------
 Instance running at the Summit (Chile).

-Intended public: Commissioning and Science Verification teams.
+Intended audience: Commissioning and Science Verification teams.

 Data at the Summit EFD is also replicated to the LDF EFD to enable project wide access.